ihmeuw/SmartVA-Analyze/readme.txt

 for windows replace:
 Z:\\

+and add the whole path to the first line with src/vaUI.py and the last line with the icon

 # On Mac OS X
 python pyinstaller.py pkg/smartva-mac.spec --onefile --windowed

+C:\Documents and Settings\Administrator\Desktop\PyInstaller-2.1>python pyinstall
+er.py "c:\Documents and Settings\Administrator\Desktop\ihme-va\pkg\smartva-win.s
+pec" --onefile --windowed

 # On Windows
 python pyinstaller.py pkg\smartva-win.spec --onefile --windowed